miguelperosanz/Sales-predictions-Kaggle-competition/README.md

 https://www.kaggle.com/c/competitive-data-science-predict-future-sales

 I achieved a RMSE of 1.5.
 The first qualified has achieved a RMSE of 0.7.
 The deadline for presenting the final result is still long, so I will try to improve the RMSE by creating new features.
+For details about my code please check the coments from the notebook.